rudderlabs/terraform-provider-rudderstack/README.md

 # Description

-In this repo, we implement RudderStack terraform provider.
-It is a plugin which acts as a bridge between Terraform and the RudderStack control plane API.
+This repo implements RudderStack terraform provider.
+Use it to access RudderStack control plane API from within Terraform.

+Click [here](doc/index.md) for more documentation.

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).

-# Why Use Terraform RudderStack provider

-TBD

-# Key Features

-TBD

 # Get Started